 Connect power to the 8-Series.
 Power is supplied to the Nexus from the 8-Series expansion port.

-Note: When docked, powering via the A20-Nexus TA4 or PoE+ power inputs is disabled.
+Note: When docked, powering via the A20-Nexus Go TA4 DC input is disabled.

 Ensure that the 8-Series System Menu > Expansion Port is set to On.